 These close cousins of webcams require minimal installation and offer flexible setups and a range of security features.
 Indeed, the offerings vary widely by camera, and deciding what to buy gets more daunting as this category grows ever more crowded.
 But whether you’re looking for an easy way to check on your kids and pets, or a full-service sentinel to monitor for intruders, we’ll help find the right product for your needs.

-Best indoor home security camera
+Most versatile home security camera

-Best outdoor home security camera
+Best premium outdoor home security camera

 Best security camera/outdoor lighting combo

 The Ring Floodlight Cam Pro is far and away the most sophisticated outdoor security camera with an integrated floodlight.
 Its unique 3D motion-detection feature tracks the movement of anyone that walks within its field of view and displays the path they took on an overhead map.
 The camera’s dual floodlights, meanwhile, will light up a large area of your home and can be programmed to turn on and off on a schedule or when motion is detected.
 We like it a lot.